 A custom union is a form of economic integration which has become part of the vocabulary of Economics in the mid-1950s.
 In the words of Salvatore, "Economic integration is the commercial policy of discriminatively reducing or eliminating trade barriers only among the nations joining together."
 Further, Carbaugh defined that, "Economic integration is a process of eliminating restrictions on international trade, payments, and factor mobility.
 Economic integration thus results into the unitary of two or more national economies in a regional arrangement."
-The purpose of a custom union is to give special or preferential treatment to imports from partner countries/member countries and discriminatory treatment to non-member countries.
+The purpose of a custom union is to give special or preferential treatment to imports from partner countries/ member countries and discriminatory treatment to non-member countries.
 In the words of H.G.Mannur, a custom union reintroduces free trade among the member nations but introduces a common external tariff against the non-member countries of the world.
-Besides customs union, there are other types of economic integration and there are different degrees of economic integration.
-Based on degree of integration the type of preferential agreements are given as below:
+Besides customs union, there are other types of economic integration the type of preferential agreements are given as below:

-- 1) Preferential trade Union or Area: It is the loosest form of the trade agreement between two or more countries.
+- Preferential trade Union or Area: It is the loosest form of the trade agreement between two or more countries.
 The member countries reduce tariffs and give concessions to import from the member country.
 However, they maintain their individual tariff policy against the outside world. - 2) Free Trade Union: When two or more countries come in the trade agreement that they abolish all tariff duties on their mutual trade in all goods and services but retain their individual tariffs against non-member countries or the rest of the world.
 Example: South Asian Free Trade Agreement (SAFTA).